-Everyone needs it!
+Health Insurance, Everyone needs it!

 Students at many colleges today must have a health insurance plan that meets their University’s minimum requirement.
 And, if you forget to submit a waiver if your student is covered under your medical plan, the University will purchase an insurance plan for your student.
 Knowing this, my daughter still forgot to submit a waiver.
-When I spoke to someone at the University, they assured me that my daughter had received many, and I mean many, reminder emails.
+When I spoke to someone at the university, they assured me that my daughter had received many, and I mean many, reminder emails.
 This oversight cost us a penalty to have it canceled.

 Trust me when I say DO THE MATH!

 Additionally, if your student is coming to UM from out of state, you will need to check with your current health insurance coverage to see if it covers their costs while attending school and living out of state.
 There are many decisions that need to be made in regards to health insurance.
 At the University of Miami, the UM Health Insurance Plan is administered by United Healthcare.
 Detailed explanations and information about the United Healthcare University of Miami Student Healthcare plan.

-The University of Miami’s plan rates for a single student is approximately $235.00 per month (average).
+The University of Miami’s plan rates for a single student is approximately $300.00 per month (average).
 If your student is already covered by your own plan, you should consider what your cost is to keep them on your plan.
 Suffice to say, if this is a Cafeteria Plan using pre-tax dollars, it could be more reasonable to keep them on your insurance plan.
 In addition, if you are going to be studying abroad, you may want to consider your options on which plan to go with.
 The guidelines for the coverage and rates.

-Student coverage prices for 8/15/17 – 8/14/18
+Student coverage prices for 8/15/19 – 8/14/20

 Domestic students can waive the University-sponsored insurance via the United HealthCare (UHCSR) waiver portal.
 You or your designee will need your student ID (C#), date of birth and insurance information in order to submit a waiver request.
 You will receive a waiver approval or denial (if they are unable to confirm insurance coverage) from email@example.com within 5 business days of waiver submission.